prathmeshpatil98/Statistics_for_DS/README.md

 # Statistics_for_DS
-statistics for the data science and Machine learning
+statistics  practice for the data science and Machine learning